CIS565-Fall-2023/Project4-CUDA-Denoiser/README.md

 #### How denoising at different resolutions impacts runtime

-The time needed for running the denoise roughly scale with the image resolution.
+The time needed for running the denoiser roughly scales with the image resolution.
 | |  resolution = 400 * 400 | resolution = 800 * 800|
 |---|---|---|
 | Denoise time recorded| ![](img/time80@400.png)|![](img/time80.png)|